Jean-Raymond Boulle: Trained Therapeutix Discovery

-‘Trained immunity’: Boulle's company Trained Therapeutix Discovery and its co-founders Professor Mihai Netea and Leo Joosten have revealed that the innate immune systems have adaptive characteristics.
-This de facto innate immune memory was coined ‘trained immunity’ by Mihai Netea.
+'Trained immunity': Boulle's company Trained Therapeutix Discovery and its co-founders Professor Mihai Netea and Leo Joosten have revealed that the innate immune systems have adaptive characteristics.
+This de facto innate immune memory was coined 'trained immunity' by Mihai Netea.

-In 2022, Boulle and the Spanish Society of Immunology (Sociedad Española de Inmunologia) (“SEI”) founded the Boulle-SEI Awards.
-The Boulle -SEI International Awards have been founded to acknowledge and support life changing work of today’s health care and life sciences community.
+In 2022, Boulle and the Spanish Society of Immunology (Sociedad Española de Immunologia) ("SEI") founded the Boulle-SEI Awards.
+The Boulle -SEI International Awards have been founded to acknowledge and support life changing work of today's health care and life sciences community.

 World Titanium Resource

 Boulle Mining Group Luxembourg was the largest shareholder in World Titanium Resources, the Australian Securities Exchange listed discoverers and owners of the Toliara Sands titanium deposit in Madagascar.
 World Titanium Resources was delisted from ASX on 30 January 2017 and is now privately owned as World Titane Holdings Limited.
 In December 2017, Base Resources signed a $75m agreement to acquire an 85% interest in the Toliara Sands project in Madagascar from World Titane Holdings Limited.